rfabbri/pavilion-multiview-3d-dataset/README.md

 ### Obtaining the camera matrices from your new animation

 1. Bake the animation.
 Select the camera, hit Spacebar and type “Bake Action”.
-Click Bake Action and click OK on the dialogue that appears.
+   Click Bake Action, select Visual Keying, Only Selected, Clear Parents and Overwrite Current Action, and click OK on the dialogue that appears.
 You should see your camera motion explicitly sampled for each frame, and decoupled (de-constrained) from the path you drew.
+When you look at "Transform" for the camera, the numbers should explicitly change as you move the timeline.
+Double check that playing the animation through the camera viewport is the same as before baking.
 2. Output the cameras

 Ask [Ric Fabbri](http://rfabbri.github.io) for further details.